Towards a mathematical theory of trajectory inference: Introduction

-We model cells as evolving and proliferating in a high-dimensional space of cell states (e.g. gene expression space), a representation of which we take to be $\mathcal{X} = \mathbb{R}^d$ with $d$ potentially large.
-The mathematical description we adopt is a drift-diffusion process with branching: the evolution of any cell over an infinitesimal time interval $\diff t$ is governed by the SDE
+The mathematical setting of trajectory inference can be understood as follows.
+We model cells as evolving and proliferating in a high-dimensional space of cell states, a representation of which we take to be $\mathcal{X} = \mathbb{R}^d$ with $d$ potentially large.

+The mathematical description we adopt is a drift-diffusion process with branching.
+The evolution of any cell over an infinitesimal time interval $\diff t$ is governed by the SDE

-where $X_t\in \mathcal{X}$ denotes the state of the cell at time $t$ and $\diff B_t$ is the increment of a $d$-dimensional Wiener process and $\sigma^2$ is the diffusion coefficient.
+where $X_t\in \mathcal{X}$ denotes the state of the cell at time $t$, $\diff B_t$ is the increment of a $d$-dimensional Wiener process, and $\sigma^2$ is the diffusion coefficient.
 As $t$ varies, $X_t$ describes a path, or {\em trajectory}, through $\mathcal{X}$, and the SDE~\eqref{eq:diffusion_drift_sde} induces a probability law on such trajectories.
-Our goal will be to recover this law on trajectories from data (see Section~\ref{sec:inference_problem}).
+Our goal will be to recover this law on trajectories from independent samples collected at various time-points.

-To model the birth and death of cells, we employ the following classical branching mechanism: each cell is equipped with an exponential clock of rate $\tau^{-1}$.
+To model the cell division and death, we employ the following classical branching mechanism: each cell is equipped with an exponential clock of rate $\tau^{-1}$.
 When the clock rings, the cell dies with probability $p_d$, or splits into two cells with probability $p_b = 1 - p_d$.
 We allow $\tau, p_d, p_b$ to vary in both space and time. \emph{A priori}, they may also depend on the position of other cells.
 We provide a conceptual illustration of particle trajectories from this branching process in Figure \ref{fig:branching_cartoon} for the case of potential driven dynamics, i.e. where $\vv = -\nabla \Psi$.

 A population of cells is modeled as a probability distribution on $\Xset$.
 In the limit of a very large number of cells, we assume this distribution has a density $\rho_t(x)$ at time $t$ and position $x \in \mathcal{X}$.
 This density solves the following partial differential equation: